sindresorhus/macos-trash/readme.md

-# osx-trash
+# macos-trash

 > Move files and folders to the trash

 Supports [`Put Back`](http://mac-fusion.com/trash-tip-how-to-put-files-back-to-their-original-location/).

-Requires OS X 10.8 or later.
+Requires macOS 10.8 or later.

 ## Install

-[Download](https://github.com/sindresorhus/osx-trash/releases/latest) the binary and put it in `/usr/local/bin`.
+[Download](https://github.com/sindresorhus/macos-trash/releases/latest) the binary and put it in `/usr/local/bin`.

 ## Usage